adamhunter/correspondence/README.md

 #Correspondence
 ####Next generation associations
-Correpspondence aims to provide a base for creating associations between arbitrary ruby classes.
+Correspondence aims to provide a base for creating associations between arbitrary ruby classes.
 With polyglotting databases on the rise, and association code specific to the Object Mapper you are using, Correspondence attempts to bridge the gap.